-From this, we can calculate a critical frequency (f_c) for each device geometry and the liquids being operated.142 Below the critical frequency, the voltage drop occurs across the dielectric layer and we can apply the equations relative to the EWOD model.
+From this, we can calculate a critical frequency (f_c) for each device geometry and the liquids being operated.
+He below the critical frequency, the voltage drop occurs across the dielectric layer and we can apply the equations relative to the EWOD model.
 The force that is driving the droplet at low frequencies comes from charges accumulation near the three-phase contact line, which are being pulled toward the actuated electrode electrostatically.
 The magnitude of this force depends on the capacitive energy stored within the dielectric.
 When we apply frequencies above f_c , the liquid is purely insulating and an electric field gradient is generated across the droplet, generating a liquid-dielectrophoretic force (DEP) to pull the droplet toward the activated electrode.
 Here, the magnitude depends on the difference in permittivity between the liquid and filler medium (air, in our case).
 In DMF, droplets are manipulated by AC frequencies in the order of kHz and the majority of the voltage drops across the dielectric.
-142 When inserting this range of frequencies in Equation 1-7, we obtain an estimation of DMF forces with magnitudes in the range of μ N, which can be applied to a wide range of fluids using driving voltages of 100-300 V{RMS}.
+He has been been plied to a wide range of fluids using driving voltages of 100-300 V{RMS}.

 The driving electrostatic forces acting on the drop compete with counteracting forces.
 The first is the shear force between the droplet and the plates, ^{143, 144} which is highly dependent on local surface smoothness and heterogeneity, dictated by the quality of dielectric and hydrophobic coating and resulting nano- and micro- scale roughness of the hydrophobic surface.
-The second factor impeding droplet movement is the viscous drag force resulting from displacement of the filler fluid during droplet translation.144 As soon as the driving force is greater than both the shear and viscous drag forces, droplet movement can be observed.
+The second factor impeding droplet movement is the viscous drag force resulting from displacement of the filler fluid during droplet translation.
+144 As soon as the driving force is greater than both the shear and viscous drag forces, droplet movement can be observed.
 Overcoming such movement limitations is critical in enhancing droplet movement, and the optimization lies in surface characterization, use of surfactants, device design and the device hydrophobicity.
 For most DMF systems, the forces calculated by electrowetting and electromechanical models reach consensus.